tum-ens/urbs/doc/mathdoc/sets.rst

         doc='Combinations of possible processes, e.g. (North,Coal plant)')

-A subset of these process tuples ``pro_partial_tuples`` is formed in order to identify processes that have partial & startup properties.
+A subset of these process tuples ``pro_partial_tuples`` :math:`P_v^\text{partial}` is formed in order to identify processes that have partial & startup properties.
 Programmatically, they are identified by those processes, which have the parameter ``ratio-min`` set for one of their input commodities in table *Process-Commodity*.
 The tuple set is defined as:

 ::